Josie-Armstrong/GameDev/first_game/README.md

 - Algorithm writing for loop 2 (max heart increase with time): 30 min
 - Implementation for loop 2, including completely restructuring hearts: 2.5 hrs
 - Written analysis of a game: ~1-2 hrs

+  # Loop Implementation (Week 3 Assignment)

+## Assets Used
+- Heart icon by Dwi ridwanto from the noun project
+- Slime sprites from CraftPix.net
+- Mushroom sprite by MonoPixelArt on itch.io
+- Background from Sprout Lands by Cup Nooble on itch.io
+- Font is Pixel Game by suhadidesign
+- Death sound provided by tutorial linked above
+- Hurt/damage sound by OwlStorm on freesound
+- Heal sound by lulyc on freesound
+- Background music from fesliyanstudios.com

+## Timeline
+- Brainstorming and aesthetics ideation: 30 min
+- Initial sketches and art (did not end up using): 1 hr
+- Adding new sprites & frames for character and monsters (including code modifications & debugging): 2 hrs
+- Adding tileset background: 45 min
+- Change music: 15 min
+- Add heart gain and damage sound effects: 30 min
+- Learned about particle effects and camera shake options (did not end up using for this game): 30 min